decretist/Dissertation/Chapter3/decretists.markdown

 [2] **Winroth argues for a short teaching career, Southern argues for no teaching career.**

-[3] **Expand:** The tradition of Roman law teaching in Bologna preserved an elaborate genealogy of masters and their students: Pepo preceded Wernerius \[Irnerius\], who taught the Four Doctors.
-Odofredus is an important source for this tradition, and his remarks about Irnerius can be found in his commentary on *Dig.* 1.1.6.
-Odofredus, *Lectura super Digesto veteri*, (2 volumes, Lyon: 1550-1552; repr.
-Bologna 1967-1968).
-For a short excerpt from the Latin text with accompanying English translation, see (Charles Radding, *The Origins of Medieval
-Jurisprudence: Pavia and Bologna, 850- 1150* (New Haven: Yale University Press, 1988), 159–60) **See also Pennington "Big Bang".** Note that Odofredus is also the source for associating Gratian with the monastery of Saints Felix and Nabor.
-(John T. Noonan, “Gratian Slept Here: The Changing Identity of the Father of the Systematic Study of Canon Law,” *Traditio* 35 (January 1979): 148).

 <div align="center">
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.